scalalandio/chimney/docs/docs/troubleshooting.md

  - use values stored in `internal` packages
  - selectively import implicits
- - use JavaFactories and JavaIterables (in chimney-java-collections package)
+ - use `JavaFactories` and `JavaIterables` (utilities of the `chimney-java-collections` module of that era; the whole module was later removed in 2.0.0 when Java types [became supported out of the box](cookbook.md#java-collections-integration))

 you can assume that most changes are source compatible.
 The only explicit changes to API are: